Films

 1. Adrift on the Nile (Hussein Kamal, 1971).
 Ostensibly a moral tale, about excessive drinking and drug use, this film gives us a window into the decadent world of Egypt's social elite.
 In some ways, it recalls Antionioni's explorations of the aimless upper echelon, but the the deviant clique featured in this film includes a wider range of social stata, including performing artists, and a disaffected city clerk.
 The moralizing works because the characters are portayed with sympathy, everyone is equally guilty, and the theme is escapism not iniquity.

-5. The Nightingale's Prayer (Henry Barakat, 1960).
+6. The Nightingale's Prayer (Henry Barakat, 1960).
 An Egyptian feature based on a classic novel dealing with the mistreatment of women in both small towns and big cities.
 Essentially a melodrama, but the acting and art direction are superb, the plots twists effectively, the characters are compelling, and the message has deep moral resonance.
 There is also something irresistably clever about the central narrative device: love is a murder weapon.
+Also superb is Barakat's A Man in Our House.

-6. The Wind Will Carry Us (Abbas Kiarostrami, 1999).
+8. The Wind Will Carry Us (Abbas Kiarostrami, 1999).
 Essentially a visual poem, this film follows the mundane routines of a man who has come to a remote village to photograph a mourning ritual.
 Though virtually plotless, the film explores the protagonist's changing attitude toward death against the background of a place that is frozen in time.
 This may be Kiarostrami's masterpiece but other films come close.
 In Taste of Cherry, he follows a man who is looking for someone to help him commit suicide.
 Close-Up is a semi-documentary re-enactment of an incident in which a poor man impersonated the director Makhmalbaf in order to win the affection of a wealthy family.
-All are brilliant.
+Kiarostami's first feature, The Report, is a brilliant meditation on bureacracy.

 Other East Asian Films (in progress)